How THE YOUNG

 This is not the first time the Global Youth & News Media prize has sought excellent cases of news media collaborating with youth for the betterment of a journalistic effort.

-In 2018, our very first award went jointly to the United States digital edition of the London-based The Guardian and The Eagle Eye, a student news operation at Marjory Stoneman Douglas High School in Parkland, Florida, which was the site of a 2018 school shooting in which 17 people were killed.
+In 2018, our very first award went jointly to the United States digital edition of the London-based The Guardian and The Eagle Eye, a student news operation at Marjory Stoneman Douglas High School in Parkland, Florida.
+In 2018, that school 2018 suffered a mass shooting in which 17 people were killed.
 The Parkland students contributed live digital coverage to The Guardian US of an anti-gun violence demonstration in Washington, D.C.
 [Middle picture above]

-A 2019 award went to a collaboration between a public then a private broadcaster and the country's journalism students to produce the Top Story investigative reporting reality show.
+A 2019 award went to a collaboration between a broadcaster and the country's journalism students to produce the Top Story investigative reporting reality show.
 [Picture at left above]